dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when a redirecting factory constructor redirects to a type alias, and the type alias expands to one of the type parameters of the type alias.
-This isn’t allowed because the value of the type parameter is a type rather than a class.
+This isn't allowed because the value of the type parameter is a type rather than a class.

 #### Example